Willie Miller (basketball): GlobalPort Batang Pier (2012–2013)

 Miller was involved in the biggest trade during the off-season before the 2012–13 season which sent him first to Barangay Ginebra before landing to GlobalPort.

 Barako Bull Energy (2013–2014)

-He was back in Barako Bull's arms again after he was traded in the offseason for oft-injured center Enrico Villanueva.
-His role in the team is more of a mentor to young guards and a voice in the locker room, though he can score and make plays for his teammates whenever he needs to.
-He was let go by the team after his contract expired last season and is contemplating retirement.
+He was back in Barako Bull's arms again after he was traded in the offseason for center Enrico Villanueva.
+He was let go by the team after his contract expired last season and he contemplated retirement.

 Return to Talk 'N Text (2015)

-He has agreed to terms with the Talk 'N Text Tropang Texters, a franchise he played several seasons for in the past.
-He won eventually one Commissioner's Cup title with the Texters.
+He agreed to terms with the Talk 'N Text Tropang Texters, a franchise he played several seasons for in the past.
+He won one Commissioner's Cup title with the Texters.

 ASEAN Basketball League

 Pilipinas MX3 Kings (2015–2016)

-He has agreed to terms with the Pacquiao Powervit Pilipinas Aguilas (which was later renamed to Pilipinas MX3 Kings) before the season start, a team which play in the ASEAN Basketball League.
+He agreed to terms with the Pacquiao Powervit Pilipinas Aguilas (which was later renamed to Pilipinas MX3 Kings) before the season start, a team which plays in the ASEAN Basketball League.
 He scored 12 points in his ABL debut.